Why you can trust Gamble USA

 The favorite player or team on a sports money line is the one that is expected to win.
 This side of the wager will have a minus sign (-) listed.
 Conversely, the underdog player or team on the moneyline is the one that is widely expected to lose.
 This side of the bet will have a plus sign in front (+).
 These signs indicate how each side of the bet will play.
 The minus side will pay out less than the original bet, while the plus side will pay out more.

 If you have ever wondered ‘what does it mean when you bet the moneyline?’, wonder no more as you will discover money line betting explained in this article.
 There are numerous betting strategies out there, such as matched betting and arbitrage betting.
 However, we are going to explain everything you need to know regarding moneyline betting in this article.
-We will carefully explain how moneyline odds work and how it differs from other wagering options such as over/under and point totals.
+We will carefully explain how moneyline odds work and how it differs from other wagering options such as over/under and point totals in this money lines explained article.

 One quick look at the moneyline odds will instantly tell you who is the favorite to win and who is the underdog.
-Oddsmakers will attach odds to both sides of the coin.
+Oddsmakers will attach odds to both sides of the coin and users can see the implied probability from these odds.
 The favorite will be given negative odds, while the underdog will have positive odds attached.
 Below is what that would look like at a mobile betting site if you were using an NFL betting app.

 In this example, the Chiefs are favored, and wagers on that side will payout at odds of -130 if correct.
 For the Dolphins, who are the underdogs, in this case, successful bets on that side payout at odds of +110.